-The theorem 8 and the Spectral Decomposition Theorem (theorem 7) can be used simultaneously to determine the ergodicity, the mixing or the exactness just looking the terms that there are in the sum of \eqref{SDT1 decomposition} or \eqref{SDT2 decomposition}.
-And this also holds for the \emph{Quantum Spectral Decomposition Theorem} (QSDT, theorem 9) simply because this is a quantum language translation of the spectral theorem for dynamical systems.
-Therefore we apply the theorem 8 and QSDT to obtain the following theorem which classifies the ergodic, exact and mixing levels of the Quantum Ergodic Hierarchy (see \cite{0} theorems 1,2 pags.
+Theorems 7 and 8 can be used simultaneously to determine ergodicity, mixing or exactness just by looking at the terms in the sums on the right hand side of Eq. \eqref{SDT1 decomposition} or Eq. \eqref{SDT2 decomposition}.
+This observation holds also for the Quantum Spectral Decomposition Theorem (QSDT, Theorem 9) simply because this is a translation to the quantum language of its original version for dynamical systems.
+Therefore, we can apply theorem 8 and QSDT to obtain the following theorem in order to characterize the Quantum Ergodic Hierarchy levels (see \cite{0} theorems 1,2 pags.
 261, 263).

-\begin{theorem}(\emph{The levels of The Quantum Ergodic Hierarchy: Ergodic, Exact and Mixing}) Let $S$ be a quantum system.
+\begin{theorem}(\emph{Quantum Ergodic Hierarchy levels: Ergodic, Exact and Mixing}) Let $S$ be a quantum system.
 Let $\hat{\rho} \in \mathcal{N}$ and let $\hat{O}$ be an observable.
 If $\hat{U}$ is a time evolution operator (i.e. representing a discretized time evolution in the sense of remark $(I)$ of section 4) whose classical analogue $T$ (i.e. representing the time evolution of the analogue classical system in the sense of remark $(II)$ of section 4) has a constrictive Markov operator $P$.
 Then

 \begin{enumerate}